andycarmona/introjava/README.md

 java-intro-course: Introduction to Java sample code
 =================

-This repository contains the sample code for my Introduction to Java course.
+This repository contains an Introduction to Java .
 The code is licensed under an Apache license, version 2.0.